-The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provision of this Recommendation.
+The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
 All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.

-- ITU-T Recommendation X.36 (2003), Interface between Data Terminal Equipment (DTE) and Data Circuit-terminating Equipment (DCE) for public data networks providing frame relay data transmission service by dedicated circuit, Geneva. - ITU-T Recommendation X.76 (2003), Network-to-network interface between public networks providing PVC and/or SVC frame relay data transmission service, Geneva. - ITU-T Recommendation X.146, Performance Objectives and Quality of Service Classes Applicable to Frame Relay, Geneva, September 1998. - IETF RFC 3031, Multiprotocol label switching architecture, January 2001. - IETF RFC 3032, MPLS Label Stack encoding, January 2001.
+- ITU-T Recommendation X.36 (2003), Interface between Data Terminal Equipment (DTE) and Data Circuit-terminating Equipment (DCE) for public data networks providing frame relay data transmission service by dedicated circuit, Geneva. - ITU-T Recommendation X.76 (2003), Network-to-network interface between public networks providing PVC and/or SVC frame relay data transmission service, Geneva. - ITU-T Recommendation X.146, Performance Objectives and Quality of Service Classes Applicable to Frame Relay, Geneva, September 1998. - IETF RFC 3031, Multiprotocol label switching architecture, January 2001. - IETF RFC 3032, MPLS Label Stack encoding, January 2001. - IETF RFC 3270, Multiprotocol label switching support of differentiated services, May 2002.